 Scholarships and grants represent money that does not need to be repaid.
-All Hamilton scholarships are need-based and awarded based on an annual review of your financial aid application materials.
-The average scholarship for 2022-23 academic year was $49,178.
+All Hamilton College Scholarships are need-based and awarded based on an annual review of your financial aid application materials.
+The average scholarship for 2022-23 academic year was $50,645.

-The amount of campus employment offered to a student in his/her financial aid award is based on demonstrated financial need.
-Campus employment is the “self-help” portion of a student’s financial aid award (along with loans).
-Whether or not a student works the number of hours required to fulfill the awarded amount of campus employment is a decision each student must make based on their ability to hold a job while attending classes during a semester.
+The amount of need-based federal work-study or campus employment offered to a student in their financial aid offer is based on demonstrated financial need.
+Federal work-study and/or campus employment are considered part of the “self-help” portion of a student’s financial aid offer.
+Whether or not a student works the number of hours required to fulfill the awarded amount of work-study/campus employment is a decision each student must make based on their ability to hold a job while attending classes during a semester.
 If a student decides not to work, this would increase the amount the family must contribute.

 Loans for Students

 Hamilton includes loans that will not exceed $3,500 for first-year students.
 Sophomores will receive a maximum of $4,500, and Juniors and Seniors will be capped at $5,500.
 U.S. citizens are eligible for federal loans and international students, including Canadian citizens, may be awarded an institutional loan at the same levels.
 Depending on eligibility, additional loans may be borrowed to offset the family contribution.